 Still in his mid-teens, Johan Dalene is already making an impression on the international music scene and has won First Prize at no fewer than eight international competitions.
 This season he appears as a concerto soloist with the Norrköping Symphony Orchestra in Sweden, with the Sandnes Symphony Orchestra in Norway, with the Yehudi Menuhin School Orchestra in London and with the St Christopher Chamber Orchestra in Lithuania.
-He will make his debut with the Royal Stockholm Philharmonic Orchestra at the start of the 2017/18 season.
+Season 17/18 includes performances with Gävle Symphony Orchestra and Jönköping Sinfonietta.

 Johan was born in 2000 and began playing the violin at the age of 4.
 Three years later he made his debut as a soloist with the Norrköping Symphony Orchestra and three years after that he joined the orchestra again for a performance of Pablo de Sarasate’s notoriously difficult Zigeunerweisen.
 He has performed extensively in the Nordic region and has also appeared in Italy, Austria, Switzerland, South Africa, China and the United Kingdom.
 He has played at the Musikverein in Vienna and at the Teatro Bibiena in Mantova.